 - Care must be for children under 13 unless they are incapable of self-care.
-An annual Letter of Medical Necessity is required if the child is over 13 and should be submitted with your claim (see below for the letter).
+An annual Letter of Medical Necessity is required if the dependent is over 13 and should be submitted with your claim (see below for the letter).
+Due to the COVID-19 relief law signed in December 2020, the maximum age for DCAP eligibility may be 14 in 2021 if your employer chose that option.
+Check with your employer to determine the maximum age for DCAP dependents under your plan.

 - Care must be provided by an individual with a tax ID or a Social Security Number.